JavaFundamentalsZT/jf-hw-intro/README.md

 Assignment structure
 --------------------------

-The project has a source folder *src/main/java/ee/ut/jf2014/*.
+The project has a source folder *src/main/java/ee/ut/jf2016/*.
 The sample is based on the first homework and also specifies a subfolder called *hw1*.
-You should change this depending on your assignment.
+You should **change this** depending on your assignment.

 The project also has a folder for tests.
-See *test/java/ee/ut/jf2014*.
+See *test/java/ee/ut/jf2016*.
 The sample is based on the first homework and also specifies a folder *hw1*.
-You should change this depending on your assignment.
+You should **change this** depending on your assignment.

 Using Eclipse
 -------------

-If you are an Eclipse user then you can import the project to your workspace.
-The project comes with the *.project* and *.classpath* files and is easy to import. *File* - *Import* - *Existing Maven Projects*.
+If you are an Eclipse user then you can import the project to your workspace. *File* - *Import* - *Existing Maven Projects*.

 To run the project in Eclipse you should ..... oh wait!
 You are already familiar with your IDE and I'm not supposed to explain this!

 Using the commandline
 ---------------------